nanomq/nanomq/docs/en_US/rule/web-hook-0.19.md

 ### Event Parameters

-When the event is triggered, Webhook will group each event into an HTTP request and send it to the web server configured by url according to the configuration.
-The request format is:
+When the event is triggered, Webhook will group each event into an HTTP request and send it to the pre-configured web server.
+The request format:

 ```bash
 URL: <url>      # From the url field in the configuration